CBD is NOT a panacea for every modern illness. It may or may not work for you and the research surrounding its benefits is still weak.

 CBD affects people differently, therefore it’s not easy to come with a standardized dosage recommendation.
 You might need to experiment a little before finding a serving size that provides the desired effect.

-When taking CBD for the first time it’s always recommended to start with the smallest dose, preferably before bed, that way if any side effect surfaces you just go to bed.
+When taking CBD for the first time it’s always recommended to start with the smallest dose, preferably before bed, that way if any side effect surfaces you just go to sleep.
 Take notes of how you feel, plan and adjust for the next dose.
 Sublingual drops taken under the tongue are the go-to for beginners, they’re easy to apply and act as quickly as 20 minutes after you take them.

 It’s important to note that consistency is key to get the best out of CBD.
 Implement your CBD routine for at least three weeks to notice a reduction in burnout symptoms.